 The Northern Region Health Plan will serve as a starting point for the coordination of a regionally consistent framework around issues relating to prevention, care and treatment of people who are either at risk of developing non-communicable disease or have non-communicable disease.
-Local implementation of these strategies is outlined in Module 3 of the DHB's 2011/12 Annual Plan and also our Maaori Health Plan 2011/12.
-The latter is the key document outlining priority areas for Maaori health and the activities which the DHB will be undertaking in relation to improving Maaori health outcomes.
+Local implementations of these strategies are outlined in our Annual Plan 2011/12 and also our Maaori Health Plan 2011/12.
+This will be the key document outlining priority areas for Maaori health and the activities which the DHB will be undertaking in relation to improving Maaori health outcomes.